SahBhumi/SAP-CDS-Learning/09_Analytical_CDS/Readme.md

-# Analytical CDS
+# Analytical

-Topics Learned:
+Topics covered :-
-- Cube Views
+- Analytical CDS

-- Query Views
+## Objects
-- Aggregations
+### 1. UNION
-- Measures and Dimensions
+- Analytical_Notes.md

-Purpose:
+### 2. UNION ALL
-Used for reporting and analytics.
+- UNION_ALL_Notes.md

-Learning Outcome:
+## Learning Outcome:
-Understood the analytical modeling approach in CDS.
+Understood how UNION and UNION ALL works in CDS Views.
+Difference between UNION and UNION ALL.